 What is a Keyboard on a Computer?

-The keyboard (KB) is the peripheral or device that allows you to enter information, and it has about 99 and 108 keys.
-It is divided into four blocks, function, alphanumeric, special block, and numerical block.
+The keyboard (KB) is the peripheral device that allows you to enter information, and it has about 99 and 108 keys.
+It is divided into four blocks: function, alphanumeric, particular block, and numerical block.

-What is a Keyboard, How Does It Work?
+What is a Keyboard, and How Does It Work?

 The function block on the keyboard contains the entire keypad from F1 to F12.
 The function keys operate depending on the open program.
 For example, if you press F1 when you open the Internet Explorer browser, the help window for Explorer will open.